Drone & Aerial Survey Guide for Florida

 FAA Part 107 certified.
 Licensed PSM.
 Serving all 67 Florida counties.

-FAA Requirements for Drone Surveys in Florida
+FAA and Florida Requirements for Drone Surveys

 | Requirement | Details | Waiver Needed? |